enricofacca/python-reverse_communication_iterative_solver/README.rst

 .. end-badges

-This package aims to provide a common template for building iterative solvers, those solver that approaximate the solution of problem with incremental steps.
-One of this step is called "update".
-To this aim the propose a simple template for developing, tuning and using iterative solver.
+This package aims to provide a common template for building iterative solvers, those solver that approximate problem solutions with incremental steps (called "update" in this project).
+This template will over a minimal base for developing, tuning and using iterative solvers from the earliest protypting phase to the delivery of block box algorithm.

 The interface between an (advanced) user and the iterative solver is decomposed into the following 4 main phases